 Frequently Asked Questions

-Q. What are some differences between a LID, Co-Op and a Right-of-Way Permit?
+Q. What are some differences between an LID, Co-op and using a private contractor?

 - LID: Everyone who benefits pays for improvements, even if they oppose them.

-- Co-Op: Only those people who volunteer pay for improvements.
+- Co-op: Only people who volunteer pay for improvements.

-- LID: A formal process involving the Board of Commissioners (BOC), who decides whether the LID is created.
+- LID: A formal process involving the Board, which approves or denies the LID.

-- Right-of-Way Permit: Private contractors hired by property owners.
+- Private contractor: Construction work is done by contractors hired by property owners.

-Q. What are some of the advantages and disadvantages of LIDs, Co-Ops and Right-of-Way Permits?
+Q. What are some of the advantages and disadvantages of LIDs, Co-ops and private contractors?

-- All benefiting property owners contribute to the cost of the LID.
+- All benefiting property owners pay for the LID.